The Parents Flew The Nest

 Abandoned mining equipment at the Kaymoor coal processing site.

 Once you finally reach the bottom of the stairs, you can walk around the old coal processing buildings.
-They are fenced off so you can’t wander in–and you wouldn’t want to as they are in terrible shape structurally.
+They are fenced off, so you can’t wander in–and you wouldn’t want to as they are in terrible shape structurally.
 Around the grounds, you will also find parts of mining equipment in various stages of rust and rot.

 Grandview Area: Rim Trail Overlook